Cruising at Whitecap

 At the Iron Nugget, where we had dinner, glass cases hold miner's gear and ore samples, and there's a nifty "Historic Tabletop" made of wooden nickels, old drink chips and dice.

 At the turn of the century, little Hurley had 101 saloons, five gambling dens and 14 brothels.
-Prohibition also was a wild era; visit the 1923 Mahogany Ridge Saloon to get an idea of what the town was like when Ralph and Al Capone hung out there.
+Prohibition was a wild era, and Ralph and Al Capone once hung out in the town's saloons.

 Ironwood's downtown, just a few yards away, is pure small-town Americana, with furniture stores, a renovated 1928 vaudeville house and a pub where we celebrated St. Patrick's Day with green beer and live music.